anhlefebvre/anhlefebvre.github.io/index.md

 ## Manuscript
 **Internship: Disentangling the Effects of Meaningfulness on Item- and Binding Memory** (In preparation)<br>
-Supervisor: Prof. Klaus Oberauer, Dr. Philipp Musfeld, University of Zurich<br>
+Supervisor: Prof. Klaus Oberauer, Dr. Philipp Musfeld, University of Zürich<br>
 Investigated how semantic meaning influences visual working memory by replicating prior experiments and applying a Bayesian hierarchical framework.
 The findings showed that meaningful stimuli enhance both item memory and binding memory, thus supporting the Binding Hypothesis.<br>

 ---